cogentcore/core/goal/README.md

 |  |  |`np.unique(a)` | `unique(a)` | a vector of unique values in tensor `a` |

 ## Basic math operations (add, multiply, etc)

+In Goal and NumPy, the standard `+, -, *, /` operators perform _element-wise_ operations because those are well-defined for all dimensionalities and are consistent across the different operators, whereas matrix multiplication is specifically used in a 2D linear algebra context, and is not well defined for the other operators.

 | `tensor` Go  |   Goal      | NumPy  | MATLAB | Notes            |
 | ------------ | ----------- | ------ | ------ | ---------------- |